On Personal Training and Bonbons and the New Year

 So Vincent has come into my life.
 A very pleasant young man who can make his body do all sorts of things at the drop of a hat, and who laughs heartily at my efforts to follow.
 He was sad when he saw my gait, and a few other things about how I move.
 He surmised quickly that I had had a desk job for many years.
 But he has gamely taken on the task of trying to teach me how to move.
 Like a baby.

 It is difficult.
 Following even simple commands is tough.
 Sometimes painful.
 And I am not sure I have all the relevant body parts.
 "Engage your lats," Vincent cries, refusing to believe my response that I have no lats.
-But he got me when he highlighted that awful tv ad about the woman who falls over and can't get up.
-As he scathingly remarked, "You know why she can't get up?
+But he got me when he highlighted that awful tv ad about the woman who has fallen and can't get up.
+He scathingly remarked, "You know why she can't get up?
 Because she can't roll over."
 Yes, he is teaching me to roll over.
 And lunge.
 And squat.
 It is not a pretty sight.

 So now I have a new life plan--to get fat and slothful at 95.
 By then, the goal may slip out of my grasp again, of course, and I may find that I will live to be 200 but as a partial robot.
 Meanwhile, I have put my faith in Vincent and his foam roller.
 What does not kill me it will make me stronger.
 I hope.